 - Ratio between the fixed and the variable components of total compensation does not exceed 1:2 (see section 6); - A minimum of 40% to 60% of variable compensation to be deferred over a 3 year period, vesting no faster than on a pro-rata basis.
 Individuals with a "particularly high" variable compensation to have 60% deferred.
-For 2019, the Euro equivalent of £500k was used as the threshold for employees subject to the 60% deferral; - The deferred variable annual incentive compensation is in the form of a minimum 50% deferred equity awards, with the remainder 50% in the form of deferred cash-based awards; - The remaining non-deferred variable annual incentive compensation is awarded 50% as stock bonus awards, with the remaining 50% as upfront cash bonus. - Deferred and non-deferred variable compensation awarded in instruments have a minimum of 6 to 12 month retention period.

-• Variable compensation awards are subject to malus and clawback, to the extent applicable under local labour law.
+For 2020, the Euro equivalent of £500k was used as the threshold for employees subject to the 60% deferral; - The deferred variable annual incentive compensation is generally awarded in equity; - Non-deferred variable annual incentive compensation is awarded 50% as stock bonus awards, with the remaining 50% as upfront cash bonus. - Deferred and non-deferred variable compensation awarded in instruments have a minimum of 6 to 12 month retention period. - Variable compensation awards are subject to malus and clawback, to the extent applicable under local labour law.